Diogo Calila

-Diogo dos Santos Cabral (born 10 October 1998), known as Diogo Calila, is a Portuguese professional footballer who plays as a right-back for C.D.
-Santa Clara.
+Diogo dos Santos Cabral (born 10 October 1998), known as Diogo Calila, is a professional footballer who plays as a right-back for Primeira Liga club Santa Clara and the Mozambique national team.

 Club career

 Belenenses

 Calila was born in Seixal, Lisbon metropolitan area.
 A youth product of S.L.
-Benfica, he was promoted to the senior team of Belenenses SAD in January 2019.
+Benfica, he was promoted to the senior team of B-SAD in January 2019.
 He made his Primeira Liga debut later that month, coming on as a 74th-minute substitute for Diogo Viana in a 3–0 away loss against FC Porto.

 Calila played 20 matches – 23 in all competitions – in the 2020–21 season, helping his team finish tenth in the table.
 He subsequently renewed his contract until 2024.

 On 27 November 2021, Calila was the only player available from the main squad to face Benfica, due to a bout of COVID-19.
 Nine players started the game, most of them from the under-23 side and two being goalkeepers; after seven returned for the second half with the score at 7–0 and one suffered an injury, the fixture was abandoned.

 Santa Clara

 In August 2022, Calila signed a three-year contract with C.D.
 Santa Clara with the option of a further two; his former club retained 20% of the player's rights.
+He contributed 18 appearances and two goals in the 2023–24 campaign, in a top-division return one year after relegation.

+Calila scored his first goal in the top flight on 25 October 2024, in a 2–1 home win over Gil Vicente FC.

+International career

+In August 2025, Calila was pre-called up to the Mozambique national team.
+He earned his first cap on 5 September, featuring the entire 4–0 loss away to Uganda in the 2026 FIFA World Cup qualifiers.